The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

-We often get asked about bounce rate.
-What exactly does it mean, and is it a bad thing to have a high bounce rate.
+We often get asked about bounce rates.
+What exactly does it mean, and is it a bad thing to have a high bounce rate?

 As monkeys we like to bounce around… a lot.

 But when it comes to your website, having a high bounce rate could be a bad thing.

 So let’s jump into what it means and ways you can improve it.

 What does bounce rate mean?